jrbourbeau/jrbourbeau.github.io/content/posts/github-saved-replies.md

 ### Example: New contributors

-For example, when a first-time contributor has a PR merged to a project I work on, I'll usually leave a comment like:
+When a first-time contributor has a PR merged to a project I work on, I'll usually leave a comment like:

 > Also, I noticed this is your first code contribution to this repository.
 Welcome!